Lamborghini American Challenge: Gameplay

-Scenarios

 The races themselves take place in a variety of scenarios (mountain roads, the desert, urban settings) and they include weather conditions such as rain and snow.
 At the end of each league, and in order to be able to join the next one, the player has to go through a "challenge", consisting of a timed race in a highway infested with trucks.

 Reception

 Tony Dillon of CU Amiga gave the Amiga version an 88 percent rating.
 He called the game not smooth as Lotus, fast as F1 or playable as Jaguar, but still as competent title.
 Computer Gaming World gave the game three stars out of five.

 The game sold more than 290,000 units.

 Peripherals

 The Super NES version supports the Super NES Mouse and Super Scope.
 When the game is played with either accessory, the player can access a different game mode in which it is possible to destroy the opponent by shooting them (the original bet mode is not present).
 The infamous saving system from computer versions is also substituted by a password system.